 “THE GRACE OF LIFE”

-1 Peter 1: 1-8, 14, 15, 22, 23; 3: 7
+1 Peter 1: 1-8, 14, 15, 22, 23; 1 Peter 3: 7

 I am thinking, dear brethren, of what is secret and what becomes manifest.
 There are certain family secrets that believers are meant to have; they belong to the Christian family.
 They have their bearing upon us as believers and there is an outshining as a result.
 I think we get this idea in these opening chapters of Peter’s first epistle.
 There is not much in the way of real testimony unless there is something secret in the souls of believers.
 Family secrets, which believers have laid hold of and understood, result in the way of testimony.